Privacy Policy

 Client Organisation

-The entity to whom Diversity Atlas is providing access to our survey tool.
-This could be a private business, a government agency or non-governmental organisation (NGO).
+An entity to whom Diversity Atlas is providing services.
+This could be a private business, a government agency, an event organising body, or non-governmental organisation (NGO).
 A client organisation is a Data Controller as defined by GDPR.

 Organisational Administrator

-An employee of a client organisation whom the processor gives access to the Diversity Atlas dashboard to view and analyse results of the survey.
+An employee or contractor of a client organisation designated by that organisation to have administrator access to Diversity Atlas services, particularly, the Diversity Atlas dashboard that allows that administrator to view and analyse results of a survey.

 A respondent is a person who provides their personal information as part of their participation in a Diversity Atlas survey.
 A respondent is a Data Subject as defined by the GDPR.